Doha: Post-independence

 The Al Jazeera Arabic news channel began broadcasting from Doha in 1996.
 In the late 1990s, the government planned the construction of Education City, a 2,500 hectare Doha-based complex mainly for educational institutes.
-Since the start of the 21st century, Doha attained significant media attention due to the hosting of several global events and the inauguration of a number of architectural mega-projects.
+Since the start of the 21st century, Doha attained significant media attention due to the hosting of several global events and the inauguration of several architectural mega-projects.
 One of the largest projects launched by the government was The Pearl-Qatar, an artificial island off the coast of West Bay, which launched its first district in 2004.
 In 2006, Doha was selected to host the Asian Games, leading to the development of a 250-hectare sporting complex known as Aspire Zone.
 During this time, new cultural attractions were constructed in the city, with older ones being restored.
 In 2006, the government launched a restoration program to preserve Souq Waqif's architectural and historical identity.
 Parts constructed after the 1950s were demolished whereas older structures were refurbished.
 The restoration was completed in 2008.
 Katara Cultural Village was opened in the city in 2010 and has hosted the Doha Tribeca Film Festival since then.

 The main outcome of the World Trade Organization Ministerial Conference of 2013 was the Trade Facilitation Agreement.
 The agreement aims to make it easier and cheaper to import and export by improving customs procedures and making rules more transparent.
-Reducing global trade costs by 1% would increase worldwide income by more than USD 40 billion, 65% of which would go to developing countries.
+Reducing global trade costs by 1% would increase worldwide income by more than US$40 billion, 65% of which would go to developing countries.
 The gains from the Trade Facilitation Agreement are expected to be distributed among all countries and regions, with developing landlocked countries benefiting the most.

 The Trade Facilitation Agreement will enter into force upon its ratification by 2/3 of WTO Members.
 The EU ratified the agreement in October 2015.

 In Bali, WTO members also agreed on a series of Doha agriculture and development issues.
+Now modernizing the city while preserving traditions is part of the country's long-term plan, Qatar National Vision 2030.

-Now modernizing city while preserving traditions is part of the country’s long-term plan, Qatar National Vision 2030.
+On 9 September 2025, Israel carried out an airstrike in Doha, targeting a residential complex in the West Bay Lagoon district which housed senior Hamas negotiators in Doha, who were working on a ceasefire agreement with Israel to end the Gaza war.
+It was the first time that Israel launched a direct attack on one of the Gulf Cooperation Council members.